PRISM-UoN/UK-Bio-Bank-Machine-Learning-Project/README.md

 Documentation on using h20, hyperparameter tuning ands selection can be found here: http://docs.h2o.ai/

 Access to UK Bio Bank is governed by the UK Bio Bank access commitee at the University of Oxford.
 Applications are reviewed and approvals granted subject to meeting all ethical and research conditions set forth by the UK Bio Bank.
-Further information on data access can be found at https://www.ukbiobank.ac.uk/
+Further information on data access can be found at https://www.ukbiobank.ac.uk/.
+Researchers should request the full bulk data file.

 The following data (replicated from Box 1 in the PLOS publication) are the predictor variables should be coded in the following structure: